Sure Dividend

 Competitive Advantages & Recession Performance

-To become a Dividend King, a company must inherently possess durable competitive advantages which allow it to outlast competitive threats, and also continue to perform well during recessions.
+To become a Dividend King, a company must inherently possess durable competitive advantages that allow it to outlast competitive threats and continue to perform well during recessions.

 This remains true for Black Hills.
-Demand for electricity and gas is not overly cyclical, although it is dependent upon weather conditions to some degree.
+Demand for electricity and gas is not overly cyclical, although it is somewhat dependent upon weather conditions.

-Thus, Black Hills should remain profitable under most circumstances, which allows the company to raise its dividend for decades on end.
+Thus, Black Hills should remain profitable under most circumstances, allowing the company to raise its dividend for decades.

 Source: Investor Presentation